Backgrounder: Deepfakes in 2022

 - Change a voice’s gender or make it sound like someone else: Modify an existing voice with a “voice skin” of a different gender, or of a specific person

 - Create a realistic but totally fake photo of a person who does not exist.
-The same technique can also be applied less problematically to create fake hamburgers, cats, etc
+The same technique can also be applied less problematically to create fake hamburgers, cats, etc.

 - Transfer a realistic face from one person to another, the most commonly known form of “deepfake”

-[See examples of all these here]
+[See examples of many of these here]

 The current deepfake and synthetic media landscape